 Contact us at Douglas and London today

 If you or a loved suffered a slip and fall injury while trespassing, you could have a viable claim for monetary compensation.
-While these claims provide unique challenges, a personal injury attorney in New York could advise you of your legal options.
+While these claims provide unique challenges, a personal injury lawyer can advise you of your legal options.